Leaf-Agriculture/docs/docs/beta_features_overview.md

 ## Machines

-This product fetchs machine data from the providers (like JohnDeere, ClimateFieldView, CNHI) and store this data.
+This product fetches and stores machine data such as serial number, fuel consumption and engine hours from providers.

-Currently, we are obtaining data from providers:
+Currently, we are obtaining data from the following providers:
    * JohnDeere
    * CNHI

 [2]: #prescriptions

 ## Prescriptions

-This product organizes the data flow for prescriptions.
-For instance, the variable rate application can be done through prescription maps, which can be verified by the non-homogeneity of soil properties made in laboratory analysis.
-It is useful when applying lime, potassium and other products that can improve soil quality, applying only the amount needed for each area.

-The prescription file is a zip file that should contain at least **three** files with the same name and specific extensions (**shp**, **dbf** and **shx**)
+What are prescriptions in agriculture?
+Prescriptions usually used to apply inputs at variable rates across a field, applying only the amount needed for each area.
+For example, a prescription could be based on soil sample results or crop monitoring data, and instructs a machine where to best distribute lime, potassium or other products that can improve soil quality or crop health.

+Leaf helps organize the data flow for prescriptions.

 Our supported providers are:
+* ClimateFieldView
 * Raven Slingshot

-* ClimateFieldView
+Note: The prescription file is a zip file that should contain at least **three** files with the same name and specific file extensions (**shp**, **dbf** and **shx**).

 [3]: #layers

 ## Layers

-Layers is a product that will organize the information that is related to field and can be accessed a map.
+You can now get layers (e.g. tassel count, stand count, NVDI, and RGB) via Leaf’s Senterra integration.
+Layers are used to display crop monitoring information geospatially on a farm map so that any variance in a crop can be visualized, usually at a field level.

 Our supported providers are:
 * [Sentera](https://withleaf.io/en/blog/sentera-integration-with-leaf/).

+Note: Please make sure to follow the [integratation steps for Sentera](https://withleaf.io/en/whats-new/sentera-integration-with-leaf/) before getting layers.

 [4]: #input

 ## Input

 This feature will fetch, from operation files, varieties of crops harvested/planted and products applied and store this data.